Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Alarak's status bar would float much higher than other heroes.
 - Fixed an issue where warping-in Supplicants were missing the void warp-in beam.
 - Fixed an issue where Destroyers would not play their attack animation during their warp-in animation (It still looks buggy with the beam attachments).
+- Fixed an issue where combat units would have a level in their tooltip.

 yeah.